-Region 4 Career One-Stops utilize the Alabama Joblink database system (AJL), which supports programs and manages all of our Career Center traffic and participant records.
-Customers entering the Career Centers sign in through the AJL system located in the lobby.
-Veterans and program participants are identified by this system and programmatic staff receives automated notifications.
+Region 4 Career Centers utilize the AlabamaWorks data tracking system, which supports programs and manages all of our Career Center traffic and participant records.
+Customers entering the Career Centers sign in through the AlabamaWorks system located in the lobby.
+Veterans and program participants are also identified by this system and programmatic staff receives automated notifications.
 Customers are able to choose what category of assistance, including partner programs they need to access upon entering the building.
 Career Center traffic reports are shared with all of our One-Stop Career Center staff, members, and core partner programs.

-t.
+u.
 What policies does the local board have in place for the local one-stop delivery system that ensure priority for adult career and training services will be given to recipients of public assistance, other low-income individuals, and individuals who are basic skills deficient (20 CFR 679.560(b)(21))?